Introduction

 Hydrogens in the molecular structure

-Common representations of molecular structure, whether as skeletal formulas or as SMILES, tend to omit hydrogens.
+2D representations of molecular structures, whether as skeletal formulas or as SMILES, tend to omit hydrogens.
 Instead, the number of hydrogen atoms is inferred from the atomic valencies, especially those of the carbons.
-Any of the following three structures can be provided as a Molfile:
+Any of the following three structures can be provided as a Molfile for the acrylamide molecule:

 Where hydrogens are suppressed (not drawn out as separate atoms with a bond), their NMR parameters are specified through assignment to the respective skeletal atom.
 In the leftmost of the three structures shown above, it would be not possible to assign different parameters to the two protons in the CH2 group.
 Instead, one of the two other structures shown above could be used to specify different parameters for those protons.